hotwax/oms-documentation/user-manuals/inventory/receiving/shipments.md

 # Receiving Shipments

+The user can find the `Shipments` option on the top left corner in the Receiving app below the facility name.
+The default page opened will be Shipments View page.

 ## Shipments View page

-The user can find and process incoming shipments on this page.
+The users can view, search and process incoming shipments on this page.

 **Characteristics**